syncthing/docs/users/autostart.rst

     #.
 Enter the path to syncthing.exe in "Program/Script"
     #. (optional) Enter the path to the parent folder of syncthing.exe in "Start in (optional)".
 This will allow you to use paths relative to this folder in Syncthing.
     #.
 Click "OK"
 #.
+Conditions Tab:
+    #. (optional) Uncheck "Stop if the computer switches to battery power"
+#.
 Settings Tab:
     #. (recommended) Keep the checkbox on "Allow task to be run on demand"
     #.
 Clear checkbox from "Stop task if it runs longer than:"